Phalanstere/Oversized/README.md

 	  		max: 1.4,
   			max_width: 1920,
   			max_height: 1080,
+  			suffix: '_prvw'
   			});
 ```

 - **max** 			affects all the pictures that have a size greater than max [in MB]
 - **max-width**   	the maximal width of your preview
 - **max-height**   	the maximal height of your preview
+- **suffix**		allows you to define the preview suffix
+- **callback**      callback function, receives the array of files that suffix the preview condition

 To invoke the reduction process, call